BoyCook/HttpFileServerJS/README.md

 # Description
-A simple file based HTTP server in node.js
+A simple file based HTTP server in node.js.
+It will serve up content from the filesystem based upon the URL path provided.

 # Usage